blazium-engine/blazium-docs/contributing/development/core_and_modules/core_types.rst

 Core types
 ==========

-Godot has a rich set of classes and templates that compose its core, and everything is built upon them.
+Blazium has a rich set of classes and templates that compose its core, and everything is built upon them.

 This reference will try to list them in order for their better